 As a rule of thumb, the following sizes give you an idea of where some of the small, medium and larger UK finger sizes lie.

-What is a small finger size?
+What is a small finger size for rings?

 Small finger sizes are finger size that are size F or G through to size J.